samueldswift/samueldswift/README.md

 - 👋 Hi, I’m Sam Swift
-- 👀 I’m interested in working in data science/analytics
+- 👀 I’m interested in working in sports data analytics
 - 🌱 I’m currently learning Python, R, & SQL
 - 🤓 I’m looking to collaborate on projects that involve statistical models and use data to drive decision-making
 - 📫 How to reach me: